usnistgov/5gdeploy/docs/tgcs.md

 ```

 Client flags are passed to iperf3 client.
-Use `#start` client flag for delayed client start, described in [advanced usage](tgcs-advanced.md).
+Use `#start` preprocessor flag for delayed client start, described in [advanced usage](tgcs-advanced.md).
 Server flags are not accepted.

 The `--json` flag for JSON output is included by default.
-To obtain text output instead, add `#text` in client flags.
+To obtain text output instead, add `#text` preprocessor flag.

 The outputs of each iperf3 container are saved in the stats directory.
-The script shows a brief summary of iperf3 flows that have JSON output.
+The script shows a table of iperf3 flows that have JSON output, together with iperf2 flows that have CSV output.

 ## OWAMP and TWAMP